hellonathanchung/pearmill-frontend/README.md

 # pearmill-frontend

-##Clone the repository for the frontend
+## Clone the repository for the frontend using git clone

 **How To Install**
 1. Clone the repo into your folder